LucianABC/PatientsBrowser/README.md

 # My Patients Browser

-This is a mock app to browser patients
+This is a mock app to browse patients

 ## To run the app